eflautt/ga-data-science/lessons/lesson-03/readme.md

 <a name="guidedpractice2"></a>
 ## Guided Practice: Is this skewed?
 (10 mins)

-Walk through images of normal, skewed, sigmoid (etc) distributions.
+> Instructor Note: Walk through images of normal, skewed, sigmoid (etc) distributions.
 Stand up and vote on the types.

-> Instructor note: Use your own work or the images in the asset folder.

 After each image, discuss methods of correcting the issue.
+Use your own work or review [the sample images from the asset folder](./assets/images/).

 For example: